elixir-no-nels/nels-docs/docs/user-doc.md

 !!! note

-	If you need support in changing the role of project members, please contact the ELIXIR Norway support desk by sending an email to [contact@bioinfo.no](mailto:contact@bioinfo.no)
+	If you need support in changing the role of project members, please contact the ELIXIR Norway support desk by sending an email to [support@elxir.no ](mailto:support@elxir.no?subject=NeLS)

 ## Where to deposit data long term
 When a project is ready for publication, the data should be deposited in public data repositories (deposition databases or data archives) suitable for the type of data.
 A project can hold different types of data that should be submitted to different data repositories.
 Many biomolecular data types can be deposited to the [ELIXIR Deposition Databases](https://elixir-europe.org/platforms/data/elixir-deposition-databases).